Kevin’s Picks: Windows Toolbox

 Windows 11 comes bundled with several Microsoft apps that you may not need.
 It's a real pain and can be very time-consuming to either manually remove the ones they will allow you to remove or simply disable the others.

-I typically recommend methods built into Windows, especially for non-tech-savvy folks, but I'm inclined to recommend this third-party program because I honestly find it does a much better job of clearing out those apps, despite some effort being involved.
+I typically recommend methods built into Windows, especially for non-tech-savvy folks, but I'm inclined to recommend this third-party program because, despite some effort, it does a much better job of clearing out those apps.

 You can prevent many of them from being installed at all during a clean install of Windows 11 (NOT a reset), but that involves technical steps like partitioning you probably want to avoid.

-The best alternative I've found so far is the Windows Toolbox from Chris Titus Tech.
+The best alternative I've found is Chris Titus Tech's Windows Toolbox.
 It costs $10US, but I consider that a very fair bargain for what it does.

-Of course, this shouldn't have to be necessary if Microsoft could just gives users the CHOICE, but they don't, so we must do things like this.
+Of course, this wouldn't be necessary if Microsoft could just give users the CHOICE, but they don't, so we must do things like this.

 Here are exactly the settings I change, and Windows Toolbox makes these changes in real time.